 (3) For fiscal 2010 through 2012, debt outstanding was defined in state finance law as net proceeds of debt issued.
 State finance law was amended, effective January 1, 2013, to change the statutory definition of outstanding debt from net proceeds to principal.
 Therefore, fiscal years prior to 2013 are calculated using net proceeds; fiscal 2013 and thereafter are calculated using principal.

-(4) Amounts are as of June 30, 2014 and are unaudited.
+(4) Amounts are unaudited.